whatyouhide/redix/pages/Reconnections.md

 `{:error, :disconnected}` to the caller.
 The caller is responsible to retry the request if interested.

-The first reconnection attempts happens after a fixed backoff interval of `500` milliseconds.
+The first reconnection attempts happens after a backoff interval decided by the `:backoff_initial` option.
 If this attempt succeeds, then Redix will start to function normally again.
 If this attempt fails, then subsequent reconnection attempts are made until one of them succeeds.
-The backof interval between these subsequent reconnection attempts is increased exponentially (currently, with a factor of `1.5`).
-This means that the first attempt will be made after `500` milliseconds, the second one after `750 = 500 * 1.5` milliseconds, the third one after `1125 = 750 * 1.5` milliseconds, and so on.
+The backoff interval between these subsequent reconnection attempts is increased exponentially (currently, with a fixed factor of `1.5`).
+This means that the first attempt will be made after `n` milliseconds, the second one after `n * 1.5` milliseconds, the third one after `n * 1.5 * 1.5` milliseconds, and so on.
 Since this growth is exponential, it won't take many attempts before this backoff interval becomes very large: for this reason, `Redix.start_link/2` also accepts a `:backoff_max` option.
 This option specifies the maximum backoff interval (in milliseconds) that should be used.
-The `:backoff_max` option can be used to simulate constant backoff after some exponential backoff attempts: for example, by passing `backoff_max: 5_000`, only the first few attempts are made with exponential backoff; after that, reconnection attempts will happen regularly every 5 seconds.
+The `:backoff_max` option can be used to simulate constant backoff after some exponential backoff attempts: for example, by passing `backoff_max: 5_000` and `backoff_initial: 5_000`, attempts will be made regularly every 5 seconds.

 ## Synchronous or asynchronous connection